 Settings Guidelines MIB File Use the Pulse Secure MIB file link to download the device management information base MIB file.
 You add this file to your SNMP manager configuration.
-SNMP Version Select your SNMP server version: • v2c • v3 Agent Properti es SNMP Queries Select to sup pport SNMP queries.
+SNMP Version Select your SNMP server version: • v2c • v3 Agent Properti es SNMP Queries Select to sup port SNMP queries.
 SNMP Traps Select to ser nd SNMP traps.
 System Name Specify a sys stem name.
-System Location Specify a loc ation.
-System Contact Specify a sys Specify a system contact.
+System Location Specify a loc eation.
+System Contact Specify a sys stem contact.
 Community Required only for SNMPv2c.
-String • • ork management station must sen d it the community s string.
+String To query t the system, your netw ork management station must sen d it the community s tring.
 To stop th e SNMP system, clea ar the community field.
 SNMPv3 Confi guration Username Specify the SNMPv3 username.
 The User-Based Security Model (USM) is the default Security Module for SNMPv3.
 The system supports only one user at a time to be registered with an SNMP engine.
 Editing the SNMPv3 user attributes overwrite any already registered SNMPv3 user.
 The SNMPv3 user must have read-only access on all MIBs supported by the system.
 SNMPv3 user configuration attributes can also be used for SNMP traps.
-Security Level Selection Auth Protocol Auth Password Priv Protocol Priv Password Occurry Level No Auth, NoPriv - Select MD5 (HMAC-MD5-96) or SHA (HMAC- SHA-96).
-Enter an authentication password.
-The password can contain any ASCII characters and must be at least 8 characters in length.
-NoPriv Auth, (HMAC-MD5-96) or SHA (HMAC- password.
-The password can contain any ASCII characters and must be at least 8 Select either CBC-DES or CFB-AES-128.
+Security Level Selection Auth Protocol Auth Password Priv Protocol Priv Password No Auth, NoPriv Auth, NoPriv Select MD5 (HMAC-MD5-96) or SHA (HMAC- Enter an authentication password.
+The password can contain any ASCII characters SHA-96). and must be at least 8 characters in length.
+Auth, Priv • Select either CBC-DES or CFB-AES-128.
 Enter a privacy password.
 The password can contain any ASCII characters and must be at least 8 characters in length.
-Trap Thresholds NoPriv Auth, NoPriv Auth, Priv (HMAC-MD5-96) or SHA (HMAC- SHA-96).
-Select MD5 (HMAC-MD5-96) or SHA (HMAC- SHA-96). password.
-The password can contain any ASCII characters and must be at least 8 characters in length.
+Trap Thresholds SHA-96).
+Select MD5 (HMAC-MD5-96) or SHA (HMAC-SHA-96).
 Enter an authentication password.
-The password can contain any ASCII characters and must be at least 8 CBC-DES or The password can contain any ASCII characters and must be at least 8 NoPriv Auth, NoPriv Auth, Priv (HMAC-MD5-96) or SHA (HMAC- SHA-96).
-Select MD5 (HMAC-MD5-96) or SHA (HMAC- SHA-96). password.
-The password can contain any ASCII characters and must be at least 8 characters in length.
+The password can contain any ASCII characters and must be at least 8 CBC-DES or The password can contain any ASCII characters and must be at least 8 Thresholds Check NOTE: Settir SHA-96).
+Select MD5 (HMAC-MD5-96) or SHA (HMAC-SHA-96). characters in length.
 Enter an authentication password.
 The password can contain any ASCII characters and must be at least 8 characters in length.
 CBC-DES or CFB-AES-128.
-The password can contain any ASCII characters and must be at least 8 Thresholds Check NoPriv Auth, NoPriv Auth, Priv NOTE: Settin (HMAC-MD5-96) or SHA (HMAC-SHA-96).
-Select MD5 (HMAC-MD5-96) or SHA (HMAC-SHA-96). and a threshold value threquency in seconds password.
-The password can contain any ASCII characters and must be at least 8 characters in length.
+The password can contain any ASCII characters and must be at least 8 Thresholds Check Frequency NOTE: Settin SHA-96).
+Select MD5 (HMAC-MD5-96) or SHA (HMAC-SHA-96).
+Ing a threshold value to requency in seconds characters in length.
 Enter an authentication password.
 The password can contain any ASCII characters and must be at least 8 characters in length.
 CBC-DES or CFB-AES-128.
-The password can contain any ASCII characters and must be at least 8 Thresholds Check Frequency NoPriv Auth, NoPriv Auth, Priv NOTE: Settin Specify the f (HMAC-MD5-96) or SHA (HMAC-SHA-96).
+The password can contain any ASCII characters and must be at least 8 • NOTE: Settin Specify the fi SHA-96).
 Select MD5 (HMAC-MD5-96) or SHA (HMAC-SHA-96).
-Ing a threshold value to requency in seconds overcent of log space upon seconds. password.
-The password can contain any ASCII characters and must be at least 8 characters in length.
+Ing a threshold value to requency in seconds characters in length.
 Enter an authentication password.
-The password can contain any ASCII characters and must be at least 8 characters in length. o 0 disables that respective trap.
-CBC-DES or CFB-AES-128.
+The password can contain any ASCII characters and must be at least 8 characters in length. o 0 disables that respective trap. for sending traps.
+The default is 18 CBC-DES or CFB-AES-128.
 The password can contain any ASCII characters and must be at least 8